hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/06__Rajaram_Venkataraman.md

 > > form is eternal.
 >
 >
-> ​I hope in your uses 'ideal pot' means jAti.
+> I hope in your uses 'ideal pot' means jAti.
 But, what does 'instances of
 > ideal' means?
 > If 'a place of revelation', then only your use of words can be justified.
 > Anyway, existence of individual pot is temporary - is my motive.
 And,
 > similar to that the form of kR^iShNa.
 > And, as not many kR^iShNa-s are seen, so there is no possibility of
 > kR^iShNa-jAti too.
-> ​
+>
 >
 > RV: I'm explaining two cases where a pot is eternal.
 In one case, there is an ideal pot and other pots are made similar to that.
 In the second case,